 Outbound Logistics Process

-The general outbound logistics process entail the following:
+The general outbound logistics process entails the following:

 - Customer order: A customer places an order through a channel where a company sells its products.